nvmwill/nexmo-developer/_documentation/en/video/guides/encryption.md

 ---
-title: Encryption
+title: Archive Encryption
 meta_title: Create encrypted archives.
 description: The Vonage Video platform's encrypted archiving feature allows you to create archives where the data is never at rest in an unencrypted state.
 product: video
 navigation_weight:
 ---

-# Vonage Video API Encryption
+# Archive Encryption

-Vonage Video encryption allows you to create OpenTok archives in which the data is never at rest in an unencrypted state.
+Vonage Video encryption allows you to create archives in which the data is never at rest in an unencrypted state.

-You can secure your Vonage Video archives in the following ways:
+You can secure your archives in the following ways:

-* Turn off archive storage fallback — By default, Vonage stores an archive file on OpenTok servers if it was unable to upload the file to your specified Amazon S3 or Microsoft Azure server.
-You can prevent this fallback storage when use the OpenTok REST API to set the archive upload target.
+* Turn off archive storage fallback — By default, Vonage stores an archive file on its servers if it was unable to upload the file to your specified Amazon S3 or Microsoft Azure server.
+You can prevent this fallback storage by using the REST API to set the archive upload target.
-* Use OpenTok encryption — This lets you to create OpenTok archives where the data is never at rest in an unencrypted state.
+* Use Vonage video encryption — This lets you to create archives where the data is never at rest in an unencrypted state.
 This provides the highest level of security.
 * Use Amazon S3 server-side encryption — This uses Amazon S3-managed encryption keys for encryption.
 For details, see [this developer guide](/video/guides/amazon-s3-encryption).

-With OpenTok encryption, video and audio data in an OpenTok archive is encrypted using a public key certificate you provide Vonage.
+With Vonage video encryption, video and audio data in a Vonage archive is encrypted using a public key certificate you provide Vonage.

-**Important:** The OpenTok encryption feature is available as an [add-on feature](https://www.vonage.com/communications-apis/video/pricing).
-[Contact us](https://video-api.support.vonage.com/hc/en-us/requests/new) to enable this feature for your OpenTok project keys.
+**Important:** The Vonage encryption feature is available as an [add-on feature](https://www.vonage.com/communications-apis/video/pricing).
+[Contact us](https://video-api.support.vonage.com/hc/en-us/requests/new) to enable this feature for your project keys.

 ## Feature overview

 The Vonage Video platform's encrypted archiving feature allows you to create archives where the data is never at rest in an unencrypted state.

-First, create a public and private RSA key pair to use with your OpenTok archives.
-Using an OpenTok REST API call, you share the public key certificate with Vonage.
+First, create a public and private RSA key pair to use with your archives.
+Using a REST API call, you share the public key certificate with Vonage.
 (In the same REST call, you send details on the Amazon S3 or Microsoft Azure upload target to use for your archives.

 The encrypted archiving feature requires you to set an upload target.)
 You save the private key locally for your **private use only**.